U.S. Retail Spending Declined The Most Since Historic Plunge In April

 Updated at 11:11 a.m.
 ET

-Retail sales dipped 1.1% in November compared to a month earlier, the Commerce Department said Wednesday.
+Retail sales dipped 1.1% in November compared with a month earlier, the Commerce Department said Wednesday.

-However, spending at stores specifically — online and in person — was still up 7.1% when compared to a year earlier, thanks to record-setting Black Friday and Cyber Monday online shopping sprees.
+However, retail spending — excluding food service — was still up 7.1% when compared with a year earlier, in part thanks to record-setting Black Friday and Cyber Monday online shopping sprees.

 The Commerce Department also revised October's data to show a decline of 0.1% instead of an increase of 0.3%.